 The end to end delay in 5G networks between UE and PSA UPF has direct impact to users’ experience for some types of services (e.g., URLLC).
 In case the PSA UPF and NG-RAN are not time synchronised, the round-trip delay between PSA UPF and UE can be measured at PSA UPF.

 The measurements on the round-trip delay between PSA UPF and NE can be used to evaluate the user plane delay performance in 5G networks and users’ experience.

+For delay-critical services, the maximum packet delay is required.
+To achieve the SLA assurance, the monitoring of the maximum round-trip delay between PSA UPF and UE is essential to evaluate whether the maximum packet delay is fulfilled.
+In addition, this measurement should be measured per S-NSSAI and per 5QI since the requriement on packet delay varies for different communication services.